Quidditch leagues to rename sport, distance themselves from ‘anti-trans’ JK Rowling - NewsBreak

 Now, both major Quidditch leagues are hoping that a name change will distance themselves from J.K.
 Rowling and emphasize that they do not share her beliefs.

 “I’m thrilled that USQ and MLQ are moving in this direction,” said Alex Benepe, who co-adapted the sport in 2005 at Middlebury College in Vermont with Xander Manshel.
 “Big changes like this don’t come without risk, but I’ve been a strong advocate for making this move for a long time.
-The sport needs its own space without limits on its growth potential and changing the name is crucial to achieving that.”HBO Max releases first-look teaser of ‘Harry Potter’ anniversary special
+The sport needs its own space without limits on its growth potential and changing the name is crucial to achieving that.”Go back to Hogwarts in new ‘Harry Potter’ 20th Anniversary reunion trailer

 In addition to disconnecting from J.K.
 Rowling, Quidditch is trademarked by Warner Brothers, which limits expansion, funding and broadcast opportunities.
 The name change will also help the sport grow and expand beyond its current limitations.